 Add the thigh fillets to the baking tray, skin side up and nestling them in between the potatoes so that everything in the pan becomes nice and crispy and drizzle over a little more oil.
 Bake the chicken and potatoes for 50 minutes, turning the potatoes once or twice.
 The chicken is cooked in the centre when the juices run clear if you pop a skewer in the thickest part of the thigh.

 Remove the chicken and potatoes from the oven and allow it to rest while you steam the greens of your choice.
-Divide the greens among four serving plates and top with the thigh fillets.
+To plate the Indian Roast Chicken, divide the greens among four serving plates and top with the thigh fillets.
 Place the potatoes around the plate and give the remaining pan juices a stir before drizzling them over the chicken and potatoes.
-Top with a dollop of Greek yoghurt and scatter over the coriander leaves and chilli slices and serve with a wedge of lemon.
+Top with a dollop of Greek yoghurt and scatter over the coriander leaves, toasted almond flakes and chilli slices and serve with a wedge of lemon.